 Which countries were the “best in class?”

 As mentioned previously, there were a handful of countries where there is no evidence of FRT being in use.
 However, this may be due to a lack of funding and technology within the area.
-These countries include Burundi, Cuba, Haiti, Madagascar, South Sudan, and Syria.
+These countries include Cuba, Haiti, and Syria.

-The vast majority of countries (almost 80 percent) have some government use of facial recognition.
-7 in 10 of the governments have growing, widespread, or invasive use of the technology.
+The vast majority of countries (83 percent) have some government use of facial recognition.
+What’s more, most of them have growing, widespread, or invasive use of the technology.

-Five countries–China, Russia, Japan, Argentina, and Belarus–have invasive police use of FRT, as seen in our top 10 analysis.
+Seven countries – China, Russia, North Korea, Ukraine, Argentina, Belarus, and the Dominican Republic – have invasive police use of FRT, as seen in our top 10 analysis.
 The majority of countries where police have no access to FRT are located in Africa.
-However, with many of these countries having government access to the technology and/or Safe City schemes being implemented, many of these police forces may be granted access to the technology in the near term.
+However, with many of these countries having government access to the technology and/or Safe City schemes being implemented, many of these police forces may invest in the technology in the near term.

 Over 20 percent of countries have widespread use of facial recognition technology within airports, be this border control and/or check-in processes.
-A further 40 percent have growing use, while a handful is in the process of testing the technology.
+A further 46 percent have growing use, while a handful are in the process of testing the technology.
 As with the majority of FRT, those that lack this technology within airports likely do due to funding/technology issues rather than restrictions around its use.

-FRT within schools is growing with almost 20 percent of the countries we studied having implemented it in some form or other.
+FRT within schools is growing with 25 percent of the countries we studied having implemented it in some form or other.

 The vast majority of countries have FRT within banking facilities, whether this be for logging onto banking apps, making payments, opening accounts, or providing proof of life.

-As you can see from the above map, the use of FRT for banking services is widespread in the majority of American, Oceanian, Asian, and European countries, with no evidence of use tending to be in Northern African countries.
+As you can see from the above map, the use of FRT for banking services is widespread in the majority of American, Oceanian, Asian, and European countries, with no evidence of use in most Northern African countries.

-Around 1 in 5 of the countries we looked at have FRT on some of their buses, with five of these countries already having widespread use of the technology on this form of public transport.
-These countries are Brazil, China, Kazakhstan, Spain, and the United Arab Emirates.
+Nearly 1 in 4 of the countries we looked at have FRT on some of their buses, with six of these countries already having widespread use of the technology on this form of public transport.
+These countries are Brazil, China, Kazakhstan, Spain, the United Arab Emirates, and South Korea.

-As the technology expands at an exponential rate, it’s crucial legislation keeps up with it.
-Mission creep could allow pandemic-related FRT to remain in place long after the pandemic is over, and be used beyond the purpose for which it was originally intended.
+As FRT expands at an exponential rate, it’s crucial legislation keeps up with it.
 But, in many countries, there aren’t adequate laws to protect citizens against the abuse of FRT.
 Some countries may have “biometrics” included within their data privacy laws but many countries don’t specifically address FRT and its use within their legislation.
-And, as we’ve already seen, only Belgium and Luxembourg have introduced bans or severe restrictions on its use.
+And, as we’ve already seen, only Belgium and Luxembourg have introduced bans or restricted its use.

 Methodology

-Our study covered the top 100 most populated countries in the world but North Korea was excluded due to a lack of data being available.
+Our study covered the top 100 most populated countries in the world.
+This year we included North Korea, which previously was excluded due to a lack of data being available.
 We then searched through news websites, government sources, and other authority websites to find the use of FRT across nine categories.

 Each category was scored from 0 to 5.